sylhare/sylhare.github.io/_posts/2021/2021-11-30-Authorize-my-jwt.md

 ```
 {% endraw %}

-As before the JWT is a `Bearer` token as defined in [OAuth RFC 6750][8], the request got authenticated successfully.
+As before the JWT is a `Bearer` token as defined in [OAuth RFC 6750][8], the request got authorized successfully.
 We are now able to interact securely with the App.
+This is because our JWT is both authenticating and authorizing us
+to access the API and its resources in this context.

 [1]: https://auth0.com/docs/security/tokens